suhanw/ai-chatbot/README.md

 ### AI Integration

-The application uses OpenAI's GPT model for generating responses, with a abstract `GenAIClient` interface to allow for future integrations with other AI providers.
+The application uses OpenAI's GPT model for generating responses, with a `GenAIClient` interface to allow for future integrations with other AI providers.

 ## Design and Usability